 capable 4-wheel drive vehicle, then you can drive on the beach to

 reach the horses (no fees or permits required).
 Note

-that "all-wheel drive" passenger cars/suv's are NOT suitable.
+that "all-wheel drive" passenger cars/suv's are NOT recommended.

 For more details about driving on the beach for the Corolla wild horses,

 an off-road capable vehicle, then make a reservation with one of the

 guided tour companies, such as the highly rated Wild

 Horse Adventure Tours, and they will get you there and find

 the horses for you.
 For information on the choices of current tour

 companies, do a web search for these terms: "wild